Client Appreciation and Gifting Programs for Real Estate Agents

 Main Moves Across Three Years

 Year one is about reinforcement and activation.
-Deliver a high impact closing gift on time, request a review within a week, send a warm holiday card, and touch base twice with value emails from your IDX Real Estate Websites market pages.
-The client should feel seen and supported without feeling hunted for the next deal.
+Deliver the closing gift on time, request the review within a week, send a warm holiday card, and follow up with value-based emails or ownership insights.
+The client should feel supported after the transaction without feeling hunted for the next deal.

 Year two focuses on staying relevant.
-Celebrate the home anniversary with a small item and a short equity update, invite them to a client event promoted through Event Promotion, and make one short phone call that checks on a detail you remember from the move.
+Celebrate the home anniversary with a small item, invite them to a client event promoted through Event Promotion, and make one short check-in call that references a detail you remember from the move.
 This rhythm proves you were not just the agent who opened doors.

 Year three and beyond is about advocacy.
-Continue light quarterly Direct Mail Marketing touches, send fast thank you gifts for each referral, and keep an eye on life changes such as kids, careers, and parents.
-The client should feel like you are their long term home advisor, not just the person who once wrote an offer.
+Continue light quarterly touches, send fast thank-you gifts for each referral, and watch for life changes such as kids, careers, parents, jobs, and downsizing conversations.
+The client should feel like you are their long-term home advisor, not just the person who once wrote an offer.

 • Schedule every appreciation touch in your CRM the day the deal closes.

-• Document personal preferences such as coffee shops, sports teams, or hobbies during showings.
+• Document personal preferences such as coffee shops, sports teams, pets, local restaurants, or hobbies.

 • Route all touches through one calendar so nothing rides on memory.